SilverRainZ/silverrainz.github.io/_sources/blog/sphinxnotes-comboroles.rst

 ``**``bold code``**`` **``bold code``** ❌
 ===================== ================= ===

-In rST, all inline markups in rST are implemented by `Interpreted Text Roles`_.
+In rST, all inline markups are implemented by `Interpreted Text Roles`_.
 For example, markup `**foo**` is equivalent to `:strong:`foo``, "foo" is the interpreted text, and "strong" is the name of roles, which tells the renderer that "foo" should be highlighted.